 You can pay by American Express, Mastercard, PayPal, Visa, Visa Debit or Western Union.
 Use our online payments system for UK/EU and international students

-If you have previously studied at Anglia Ruskin University, you'll receive a 10% discount on the programme fee.
-This can be combined with the £300 discount for applying by 1 March 2019.
+If you have previously studied at Anglia Ruskin University, you'll receive a 10% discount on the programme fee and a £300 discount.

 Applicants should be working at, or have obtained a 2:2 (or equivalent), in their first-year degree programme.
 It is essential that you have a sufficient knowledge of English Language to follow lectures, write essays and take part in discussions.
 The expected level is CEFR level B2 – C1 (min IELTS 6.0 or equivalent).

 A four-week stay at our on campus accommodation is included in the fee.
 Please note that meals are not provided.

 A variety of group trips will be provided and are likely to include:

 Each module is worth 15 UK credits for a total of 30 UK credits.
 This is equivalent to 15 ECTS credits and approximately six US credits for the full programme.

 For more information about our Summer School, including costs, start dates and eligibility, please email email@example.com.